We've been notified about this issue and we'll take a look at it shortly.

 You can click the "?" icon above the timeline for the definitions.

-For the initial release of the Portal, certain returns and notifications will be available.
 Please see the full list of available forms.

 Only information that has been submitted through the Portal.

 There may be some updates over time to improve the effectiveness of the Portal.

 Yes, you are able to search your timeline for a form by clicking on the "Search Submission" tab above the timeline on the homepage.